 Malaysia and Medical Travel

 While most Asia-bound health travelers think of heading to India or Thailand for treatment, Malaysia is now firmly on the medical travel charts.
-Patients are responding: in 2012 more than 600,000 medical travelers sought treatment in Malaysia.
-Those numbers continue to grow at a 35% clip.
+Patients are responding: in 2014 more than nearly 800,000 medical travelers sought treatment in Malaysia, with more than one million expected in 2016.

 Why?
-Because the country’s facilities and expertise are on par with those in India and Thailand, with comparable costs on most procedures, particularly for the more elaborate cardiovascular and orthopedic treatments.
+Because the country’s leading facilities and expertise are on par with those in neighboring Thailand, with comparable costs on most procedures, particularly for the more elaborate cardiovascular and orthopedic treatments.
 A comparative skip from neighboring Singapore, Malaysia offers excellent facilities and care, with prices 30-50% percent lower.

 More than 80% of Malaysia’s cross-border patients visit from Indonesia, where healthcare infrastructure there has yet to catch up with the rising middle class.
 Patients also visit from China (30% of Malaysia’s citizenry is of Chinese descent) and the Middle East (as a moderate Muslim country, Malaysia offers great cultural compatibility to the Islamic patient).
 Similarly, Australians increasingly fleeing rising healthcare costs seek comfort in Malaysia’s universal command of the English language.